George Harold Newsom: Wartime

-He worked at the Ministry of Economic Warfare from 1939–40 and then the Trading with the Enemy Department, at the Treasury and the Board of Trade from 1940–45.
+He worked at the Ministry of Economic Warfare from 1939 to 1940 and then the Trading with the Enemy Department, at the Treasury and the Board of Trade from 1940 to 1945.

 Political career

 He was selected at the last minute to be Liberal candidate for the Dorset West It was a promising seat for the Liberal Party, with a Conservative majority of only 2,000 at the previous General Election in 1935.
 However, then Labour had not contested the seat but in 1945 they intervened;

 He did not stand for parliament again.

 Religion

 He was Chancellor of the Diocese of St Albans from 1958, of the Diocese of London from 1971 and of the Diocese of Bath and Wells from 1971.